railfrog/railfrog/README.md

 ### Localization of Railfrog Control Panel

-By default you have English version of Railfrog Control Panel.
-If you'd like to have localized version of UI you can easily localize Railfrog.
-Railfrog uses Globalite plugin (http://code.google.com/p/globalite/).
+By default you get the English version of the Railfrog Control Panel.
+If you'd like to have a localized version of UI you can easily localize Railfrog.
+Railfrog uses the Globalite plugin (http://code.google.com/p/globalite/).
 To localize Admin UI you can just copy one of existing localization files eg:

   cp vendor/plugins/railfrog/lang/ui/ru.yml lang/ui